 A Gratitude Bowl or Jar

 If you’re like me then you have a few mason jars scattered around the house with no purpose assigned.
-This is a great time to use them up!
+This is a great time to use them!
 Or you can purchase a beautiful blessings jar such as this one.
 Every day, write one thing (or a few) on a sticky note or piece of paper and fold it up.
-Place it in the jar and then read them to yourself at the end of each month to reflect on all the things and moments you had to give thanks for.
+Place it in the jar and then read it to yourself at the end of each month to reflect on all the things and moments you had to give thanks for.

 What an awesome time it should be reflecting each month on the wonderful moments of the past 28-31 days!
 I can’t wait to get started on this one.
 Munchkin and I will decorate separate jars and take part in this practice each day at least for the next 28 days.